AlonsoMtzAbascal/monte-carlo-option-pricer/README.md

 ### 3. How much does variance reduction help?

-Measured honestly, by running each estimator over **500 independent replications** at a fixed 20,000 paths and comparing the empirical spread of the estimates.
-The variance reduction factor (VRF) is the ratio of variances — a VRF of 10 means you would need 10× as many crude paths to match the accuracy.
+Measured by running each estimator over **500 independent replications** at a fixed 20,000 paths and comparing the empirical spread of the estimates.
+The variance reduction factor (VRF) is the ratio of variances.
+A VRF of 10 means you would need 10× as many crude paths to match the accuracy.

 | Method | Std of estimate | Bias | Variance reduction |
 |--------|-----------------|------|--------------------|